Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Introduction

 The general case (\(N' \neq 1 \)) yields similar results.
 However, there is one main difference to the \(N' = 1\) case, namely, the characteristic functions of self-dual isotropic subgroups are not linearly independent in general.
-The lift of linear relations among the characteristic functions gives rise to identities for the corresponding \(\eta\)-quotients.
+The lift of linear relations among the characteristic functions gives rise to identities between the corresponding \(\eta\)-quotients.
+In the case $N=N'=p$ for some prime number $p$, there is a single relation between the characteristic functions of self-dual isotropic subgroups of $D_{p,p}$.
+Lifting this relation yields the following result.

 \begin{Satz}[cf. Corollary \ref{thmEta}] Let \(p\) be a prime number.
 We have